 How Common Is It for Someone to Be Allergic to Guinea Pigs?

 Having one or more allergies to something is common – in the U.S, it has been estimated that one in five people, or about 5-6 million people, suffer some type of allergy symptoms.
 About 10 million people exhibit some type of allergy to pets, with cat allergies being the most common.
 I couldn’t find any exact numbers describing how common allergies to guinea pigs in particular are.
 Severe allergic reactions to guinea pigs are quite rare, however.

 What Are the Causes of Guinea Pig Allergies?

-The most common causes for an allergic reaction are coming into contact with proteins found in the guinea pig’s urine, saliva, and sometimes dander.
+The most common causes of an allergic reaction are coming into contact with proteins found in the guinea pig’s urine, saliva, and sometimes dander.
 The offending proteins are usually Cav p I and Cav p II (source: NIH).
-Usually, the main bodily cause of the reaction is the antibody in the blood known as Immunoglobulin E, or IgE.
+Usually, the main bodily cause of the reaction is the antibody in the blood known as Immunoglobulin E or IgE.
 Allergic individuals often have much higher levels of IgE than the rest of the population.